-Drinking alcohol in adolescence can cause long-term health risks and directly affect the brain [6].
-Statistics also show that in Vietnam, on average, around 15,000 people die from traffic accidents each year, of which 4,800 cases are related to alcohol consumption.
-This demonstrates that alcohol consumption while driving can pose serious dangers, not only to the individual consuming alcohol but also to others.
+Submitted: October 5 , 2024 Revised: November 21, 2024 Accepted: December 26, 2024 Published online: December 28, 2024 Drinking alcohol adolescence can cause long-term health risks and directly affect the brain [6]. that in Vietnam, on average, 15,000 people die annually in Vietnam due to traffic accidents, with 4,800 cases linked to alcohol use These findings demonstrates that alcohol consumption while driving not only to the individual consuming alcohol but also to others.